alexaf2000/Ultrastar2WeSing/readme.md

-# Ultrastar2WeSing Converter
+# WeSing Studio
-This is the first tool provided to convert Ultrastar old songs format to the new format used by WeSing.
+This is the first tool provided to create WeSing songs, download youtube videos/song, create miniature images, convert Ultrastar old songs format to the new format used by WeSing.

 This new format is easier to read and to modify, allows a lot of new features, improvements and a faster processing step.